 Recently I’ve been on my own personal journey of trying to shed some unwanted kilos and attempting to get fitter.
 During this process I’ve discovered what does and doesn’t work for me when it comes to weight loss.
-When Jane Sandwood approached me to guest post about debunking some common weight loss myths, I immediately thought “perfect timing”!
+When Jane Sandwood offered to write a piece on debunking some common weight loss myths, I immediately thought “perfect timing”!

 So without further ado here is what former nutritionist, Jane’s experience and research has taught her about weight loss and nutrition.